-- Check operation of ignition switch, headlight switch (HI-LO), taillight, brake light, indicator lights and tether and emergency cut-out switches. - Check gear shift lever position (models with mechanical reverse only). - Verify that skis and steering operate freely.
+- Check operation of ignition switch (fan cooled models only), headlight switch (HI-LO), taillight, brake light, indicator lights and tether and engine cut-out switches. - Verify that skis and steering operate freely.
 Check corresponding action skis versus handlebar. - Check fuel and injection oil for levels and leaks.
-Replenish as necessary and see an SKI-DOO authorized dealer in case of any leaks.
+Replenish as necessary and see an SKI-DOO authorized dealer in case of any leaks. - Open or close heated carburetor valve according to outside temperature.